Dog Diseases & Treatments - A to Z Guide for Pet Owners

 • Milk Thistle: Commonly used to support liver health, especially in conditions like Leptospirosis.

-• Turmeric: Known for its anti-inflammatory properties, turmeric can be beneficial for Arthritis and Skin Allergies.
+• Turmeric: Well-known for its anti-inflammatory qualities, turmeric can be beneficial for Arthritis and Skin Allergies.

 2. Acupuncture: